 - Community meetings and activities

-Inpatient rehab is typically structured in a level system that allows for more privileges as clients progress through the program.
+Inpatient rehab is typically structured in a level system.
+Facilities provide clients with more privileges as they progress through the program.
 The intensive nature of these programs makes them an effective option for addiction treatment.
-Regular supervision combined with structured programming and onsite living leaves little time for clients to slip.
+Regular supervision, structure, and onsite living leave little time for clients to slip.

 Partial Hospitalization Programs

-Partial hospitalization programs, referred to as PHPs for short, are another option following detoxification services.
+Partial hospitalization programs, referred to as PHPs for short, are another option after detox.
 PHPs are similar to inpatient rehab but the facility does not provide onsite residential amenities.
-Still, some partial hospitalization programs work with nearby sober living homes to offer a comprehensive treatment program to those who are interested.
+Still, some partial hospitalization programs work with nearby sober living homes.
+They offer a comprehensive treatment program to those who are interested.

 The name PHP calls back to the times when many treatment programs took place in hospitals.
 Those who needed more intensive care were part of an inpatient program.
-If someone required less intensive care, they could opt for a partial hospitalization program instead which allowed them to leave at the end of the day.
+Someone who requires less intensive care can they could opt for a PHP instead so they can leave at the end of the day.

 Because of this, PHPs offer much of the same programming that inpatient rehab programs do.
 Most programs meet Monday through Friday, just like inpatient rehab.
-They operate a similarly full daily schedule, complete with various therapeutic approaches and support groups.
+They operate a similar full schedule.
+Each day is complete with various therapeutic approaches and support groups.

-Clients still meet with a case manager every week, receive individual and group therapy, and learn the same skills as clients who attend inpatient.
-Those seeking intensive drug rehab in Pennsylvania without the requirement of an overnight component might find what they need from a PHP.
+Clients still meet with a case manager every week.
+They receive individual and group therapy.
+They also learn the same skills as clients who attend inpatient.
+Those who don’t need an overnight component may find what they need from a PHP.

 Intensive Outpatient Programs

 Intensive outpatient programs, or IOPs, are another one of the main options for drug rehab in Pennsylvania.
 They offer similar addiction treatment services but with fewer weekly program hours.
-While the majority of inpatient rehab and PHPs provide programming 5 days per week, intensive outpatient programs typically meet 3.
+While most inpatient rehabs and PHPs provide programming 5 days per week, IOPs typically meet 3 days.

-Similar to PHPs, IOPs do not offer onsite residential services but some programs work with nearby sober living facilities.
-This provides a solution for individuals from out of town or those looking to step back from their everyday environment during early recovery.
+Like PHPs, IOPs do not offer onsite residential services.
+Some programs work with nearby sober living facilities in place of onsite living.
+This provides a solution for various individuals.
+It provides housing for people from out of town.
+They’re also good for people who want space from their normal environment during early recovery.

-While some opt for an IOP as their first stop, they tend to function as a helpful transition from higher levels of care.
+Some opt for an IOP as their first stop but they tend to function as a helpful transition from higher levels of care.
 For example, as someone progresses through inpatient rehab or PHP, they likely shift down into an IOP at some point.
 They still receive support throughout the week but can start adjusting to less structure during their day.

 How to Pay for Drug Rehab in Pennsylvania

-One of the biggest concerns people have when seeking addiction treatment is the cost.
+One of the biggest concerns people have when seeking addiction treatment is figuring out how to pay for drug rehab.
 It seems like an impossible barrier to entry and keeps some from ever asking for help.
 Peace Valley Recovery understands the difficulties that money can lead to, but we hope no one avoids calling us due to the fear of treatment’s financial impact.